-Tallulah Gorge Hiking
+Tallulah Gorge State Park Information

 The view at the bottom of Tallulah Gorge was stunning!
 We stayed down at the base for a few minutes admiring the beauty of Hurricane Falls, and realizing how small we were in comparison.